redpesk-common/platform-info-binding/docs/3-usages.md

 #### subscribe

-You have a subscribe verb which will allow you to detect and get information when a new device is plugged in.
+The `subscribe` verb will allow you to detect and get information when an `udev` event is emitted (e.g. when a new USB device is plugged in).
-You can add filter to the json object of your request to specify which filter you want.
+You can add a filter on events you want to register to, by specifying which `udev` SUBSYSTEM or DEVTYPE.

 ```bash
 platform-info subscribe